George-lewis/rustcalc/README.md

 ...
 ```

-Note: This is the same format as Rustcalc outputs after a successful variable assignment
+Note: This is the same format as Rustcalc outputs after a successful assignment